 - Dark Is Not Evil: A lot of her powers have dark, demonic aspects, because she's a fragment of Kala, but she's a nice girl, especially after her Character Development.

-- Destructive Savior: She really wants to help and make the world a better place, but there's usually a lot of collateral damage in her efforts.
+- Destructive Savior: She really wants to help and make the world a better place, but there's usually a lot of collateral damage in her efforts, especially as her attempts to help people solve only part of the original problem.
 Character Development helps her overcome this, and the game's third act is her fixing the damage she causes.

-- Doomed Hometown: When she goes back to town from training with her dad, it's caught fire and is being attacked by monsters and Dhar.
+- Doomed Hometown: When she goes back to Ashwat from training with her dad, it's caught fire and is being attacked by monsters and Dhar.
+When Ajna wakes up after failing to defeat Kala, she finds herself in Ashwat's ruins.
+Rebuilding will take quite a while.

-- Enlightenment Superpowers: Her final transformation is achieved when she finally founds inner peace and balance.
+- Enlightenment Superpowers: Her final transformation is achieved when she finally finds inner peace and balance.

 - Fatal Flaw: Wrath.
 Her single-minded desire for vengeance, ignorance of the consequences of her actions, and self-admitted tendency to let her anger rule her emotions get Ajna and her friends in all sorts of trouble.
 It's only after Kala is released on the world thanks to Ajna wanting to kill Ravannavar that Ajna recognizes this as a flaw.
 However, it's after Dhar ends up pulling a Heroic Sacrifice to snap Ajna out of her rage that Ajna realizes how much she's letting her anger blind her.